 Security cameras are as fundamental to safeguarding your business as locking your doors at night is.
 Video surveillance deters potential criminals, allows you to respond in real-time, and provides invaluable evidence in the event of an incident.

 However, simply having cameras isn’t enough; the placement of these tools is critical to their effectiveness.
 Poorly positioned cameras might miss essential areas, creating vulnerabilities in your defenses.
-Knowing where to put security cameras can make the difference between a secure facility and one still at risk.
+Knowing where to place security cameras can make the difference between a secure facility and one that remains at risk.

 Entrances and Exits

 The first goal of installing security cameras is to monitor who enters and exits your building.
 The first and most obvious camera location is at all entrances and exits.
-This placement ensures that every person, whether an employee, customer, or visitor, is recorded entering and leaving the building.
+This placement ensures that every person, whether an employee, customer, or visitor, is accurately recorded as they enter and exit the building.

 For businesses with multiple access points, cover every door, not just the front entrance.
 Many intruders target less visible areas like side and back doors.
-If your building has a parking garage or underground entry, that too should be monitored with security cameras.
+If your building has a parking garage or underground entry, consider also monitoring it with security cameras.

 Reception Areas

-Reception areas are most businesses’ first point of contact, making them a high-traffic area.
+Reception areas are the first point of contact for most businesses, making them a high-traffic area.
 By placing cameras in your reception area, you can monitor everyone entering your building and ensure the recording of this initial contact.

 Since many reception areas also serve as waiting zones, they’re spaces where people might linger, allowing security cameras to capture more detailed footage.
-This footage can be useful in identifying suspicious behavior or providing evidence if an incident occurs.
+This footage can be useful in identifying suspicious behavior or providing evidence in the event of an incident.

 High-Traffic and Common Areas